 1. Reverse Mentorship

 Reverse mentorship is a relationship where the benefits of mentorship flow both ways.
-For example, senior professionals can and should learn from junior professionals, white men can and should learn from people of color and Americans can and should learn from non-Americans.
+For example, senior professionals can and should learn from junior professionals.

 2. Multiple Mentorships